-December 3 at 9 am
+December 2 at 9 am

-Final literature review; Class presentation discussion 2 December. paper will require analysis of research literature surrounding a particular higher education issue.
+Final literature review; Class presentation discussions: 1 and 8 December. paper will require analysis of research literature surrounding a particular higher education issue.
 The format of these projects will be that of conference presentations or short research articles that appear in scholarly journals.
 The format of the final written products should conform to the standards in the American Psychological Association publication manual.
 Two thirds of this grade will be given for the paper, and one third for the accompanying class presentation by the group.
+The literature review will be 15-20 pages long.